 "Mac" MacIntire (Peter Riegert) works for a huge oil company in Houston, Texas, but today he is going to be assigned to visit a place on business he has never been to before.
 It's not anywhere in the United States, it's across the Atlantic on the west coast of Scotland because the company has decided that there is the perfect location for what they hope will be one of the biggest oil refineries in the world.
 Mac has been sent there due to his bosses thinking he is of Scottish descent; he is not, but nevertheless agrees to go after a pep talk by the head man, Felix Happer (Burt Lancaster) who is keen that he report back about the astronomy of the place as well as the deal he is making...

-Local Hero looked pretty old-fashioned even when it was released, and many observed how writer and director Bill Forsyth harkened back to a golden age of British cinema when Ealing comedies or Michael Powell and Emeric Pressburger were at their creative height.
+A story that could never be made in the era of the mobile phone, Local Hero looked pretty old-fashioned even when it was released, and many observed how writer and director Bill Forsyth harkened back to a golden age of British cinema when Ealing comedies or Michael Powell and Emeric Pressburger were at their creative height.
 Yet this weaves a spell all its own, taking its time about building up the characters and the mood, so that you could call it slow if you were not so captivated by spending time in the company of these people, all of whom have their own quirks - some more apparent than others, but all carefully drawn out over the course of the story.

 Mac's destination is a small Scottish fishing village which he has been ordered to make certain they agree to be bought by the oil men of Knox Industries so that the refinery may be built there.
 He thinks he is doing some secret negotiations, but it turns out everyone in the place is well aware of the intentions, and are planning what to do with their cash already.
 Mac is met at the airport by Oldsen (Peter Capaldi), their representative there, and things are very different from his life in Houston as he realises when on their car journey to the village, they have to stop because they've hit a rabbit in the mist and are forced to spend the night where they are.